 Weaved in and out of 10 miles of rolling hills and trails, dotting the landscape within the trees and land of the Alnoba retreat, are huge exhibits and installations.

-Alnoba's website says its art collection is purposely sprawled throughout its grounds, so we can literally experience art in a natural setting.
+Alnoba's website says its art collection is purposely sprawled throughout the grounds, so we can experience art in a natural setting.

 We can touch them and climb on them, and by doing so, hopefully leave refreshed and more connected to the natural world.
 It's celebrating our outdoors while seeing it as an art form.